erikedin/Behavior.jl/docs/TUTORIAL.md

 # ExecutableSpecifications Tutorial
 This is a tutorial style introduction to how ExecutableSpecifications.jl works.
-It is not intended as a complete introduction to Behavior Driven Development, but rather an introduction to how to start with this package.
+It is not intended as a complete introduction to Behavior Driven Development, but rather as an introduction to how to start with this package.

 This tutorial assumes that you have Julia 1.0 or later installed.
 It also assumes you're using Linux, or something similar, but the instructions can be adapted to